 - Legally adopted children

-- Children for whom you are the legal guardian
+- Children for whom the Rice employee is the legal guardian

 - Foster children

-- Children of your domestic partner (who depend on you for support and live with you in a regular parent/child relationship)
+- Children of domestic partners (who depend on the Rice employee for support and live with Rice employee in a regular parent/child relationship)

 - Unmarried dependent grandchildren (must provide court ordered documentation of dependent status)